WriteOn/WriteOnApp/doc/developer-guide.md

 The modules are loaded by RequireJS in the following order:

-1. The 3rd party libraries (jQuery, underscore.js...)
+1. The 3rd party libraries (jQuery, EmberJS, UnderscoreJS...)
 2. The `Extension` modules
 3. The `eventMgr` module
 4. The `core` module